Empire Clinical Research Investigator Program (ECRIP) Frequently Asked Questions (FAQs)

-1. What is the deadline for ECRIP abstracts?
-Can follow-up information be provided to the Department of Health (DOH) after the due date?
+1. What is the deadline for Empire Clinical Research Investigator Program abstracts?
+Can follow-up information be provided to the Department of Health after the due date?

 Please note that teaching hospitals may have their own internal vetting processes that must be completed prior to the actual submission date.
-Each teaching hospital should advise its researchers to consult with its ECRIP principal contact for any internal deadlines and requirements.
+Each teaching hospital should advise its researchers to consult with its Empire Clinical Research Investigator Program principal contact for any internal deadlines and requirements.

-2. When will awards be announced, when can projects begin and when can ECRIP fellows be hired and begin to train in the project?
+2. When will awards be announced, when can projects begin and when can Empire Clinical Research Investigator Program fellows be hired and begin to train in the project?

-Awards are expected to be announced in March 2022 and ECRIP principal contacts listed on all abstracts submitted will be contacted at the same time.
-Projects shall begin after awards are made and no later September 1st 2022.
-Once a start-up report is approved by DOH, ECRIP fellows may be hired and begin their training in the project.
+Awards are expected to be announced in the fall 2024 and Empire Clinical Research Investigator Program principal contacts listed on all abstracts submitted will be contacted at the same time.
+Projects shall begin after awards are made and no later than March 20th 2025.
+Once a start-up report is approved by the New York State Department of Health, Empire Clinical Research Investigator Program fellows may be hired and begin their training in the project.

 3. May a teaching hospital submit more than one abstract?